phpredis/phpredis/README.markdown

 ### setex, psetex
 -----
-Set the string value in argument as value of the key, with a time to live.
+_**Description**_: Set the string value in argument as value of the key, with a time to live.
 PSETEX uses a TTL in milliseconds.

 ##### *Parameters*
 *Key*